diazoangga/diazoangga.github.io/blog/assets/Mathematical Justification on Linear Regression/content.md

 ![Figure 2.
 Gaussian Distribution over Linear Regression Line](img2.png)

-Figure 2.
-Gaussian Distribution over Linear Regression Line

-From here, let’s assume that the prior distribution of weights is a uniform distribution, resulting the second term becoming constant.
-We can omit the $\log{p(\bold{w}})$, resulting in maximising the posterior is actually the same as maximising the likelihood.
+From here, let’s assume that the prior distribution of weights is a uniform distribution, meaning that we random pick the weights with the same probability.
+It results the second term becoming constant, which we can omit the $\log{p(\bold{w}})$, resulting in maximising the posterior is actually the same as maximising the likelihood.
 So what does the probability distribution of likelihood look like?
 Yes, it’s *Gaussian,* which is shown in the following equation.
 However, the question is why the $\mu$ is $\bold{Xw}$ ?
 Remember the regression line in the Figure 1?
 The line represents the highest probability of y given the input $\bold{X}$ and weights $\bold{w}$.
 We can imagine every point in the line is the highest point in a Gaussian distribution stretching out the y-axis, as illustrated in Figure 2.

 $$
 \log{p(\mathcal{D}|\bold{w})}=\log{p(\bold{y}|\bold{X},\bold{w})}=\log{ \mathcal{N}(\bold{y},\bold{Xw},\sigma_y^2)}=\log{\dfrac{1}{\sigma_y \sqrt{2\pi}}} - \dfrac{1}{2\sigma_y^2}(\bold{y}-\bold{Xw})^2